- Why TCI?

 While some schools may have more access to STEM materials than others, any school (or parent, for that matter) can give their students the opportunity to embrace STEM activities with a simple and inexpensive material: cardboard.
 You can find cardboard anywhere and for cheap, if not free.
 It’s versatile, easy to use, and an excellent teaching tool.
 We’ve all seen kids who are more interested in the box the toy came in than the toy itself, so why not embrace that?

 Opportunities for cardboard STEM projects are truly endless.
 You can give your students several, a few, or no additional supplies, or you can allow them to collect their own supplies as needed.
 You can give them specific instructions as to what they should create, or you can give them no direction and see what they can come up with.
 No matter how much you guide them in the creation of their cardboard STEM project, be sure to remind them that part of STEM education is trial and error.
 If something doesn’t work, have them redo calculations or measurements and try again.
 Engineers and scientists are the world’s best problem solvers, and your students can join them in their quest for excellent critical thinking skills and incredible and imaginative STEM creations.

-Here are a few categories you could have your students focus on during their next cardboard STEM project.
+Here are a few categories your students could focus on during their next cardboard STEM project.

 Something That Moves